-When Arcanum was released it was generally quite buggy, with frequent crashes, broken quests, balancing issues, and numerous other glitches.
-On some systems it was completely unplayable.
-Thankfully, the modding community has done a fantastic job fixing all these issues to bring Arcanum to the polished state it should have been when released.
+When Arcanum was released it was generally quite buggy, with frequent crashes, broken quests, savegame corruption, balancing issues, and numerous other glitches.
+On some systems it was actually completely unplayable.
+Thankfully, the modding community has done a fantastic job fixing all these issues to bring Arcanum as close as possible to the polished state it should have been when released.

 Using the link below, additional patches, modifications and modules can be found to enhance Arcanum:

 Arcanum's original soundtrack was composed by Ben Houge and is available for free download on this website [ Link].
 Eschewing the prevalent trend of orchestral RPG soundtracks, Arcanum's score predominantly features a string quartet.

 Original System Requirements

 - Graphics Card: DirectX compatible 8MB video card

 - OS: Windows 95/98/2000/ME